itsha123/elite101-coding-assesment-fall2025/README.md

 # Elite 101 Coding Assesment - Class of Fall 2025

+*Disclaimer: This project was made with the assistance of GitHub Copilot autocompletions and next edit suggestions.*

 This is the final coding assesment for the Code2College Fall 2025 Elite 101 interview prep class.

 ## Library Inventory and Checkout Manager